wso2/docs-ei/en/home-page/docs/index.md

 # WSO2 Enterprise Integrator Documentation

 The new WSO2 Enterprise Integrator (WSO2 EI) 7.0 is the only open-source hybrid integration platform that enables API-centric integration using integration architecture styles such as microservices, cloud-native, or centralized ESB.
 The platform provides a choice of approaches for either code-driven or graphical, drag-and-drop/configuration-driven integration.
-See the [release notes](about-this-release-7.0.0)

 <!--